on September 27th, 2019 (JST) current information.

 For bringing and possession of tax-free cigarettes

 For travelers who are 21 or older, tax is exempt for 1 L of alcohol for personal consumption or gifts up to $100 in value.
-Tax is exempt for up to 200 cigarettes (or 50 cigars or 250 g for other tobacco products).
+Tax is exempt for up to 200 cigarettes (or 50 cigars or 2 kg for cut tobacco).
 All food products containing vegetables, fruit, meat, or meat extracts are not allowed to be brought into the country.

 Time difference and Daylight Saving Time

-There are 4 time zones in the United States.
-San Jose is in the Pacific Time Zone (PST) and is 17 hours behind Japan.
+There are four time zones in mainland U.S. San Jose is in the Pacific Time Zone (PST) and is 17 hours behind Japan.
 (It is 7PM the previous day in San Jose when it is noon in Japan.)
-Daylight saving (EDT) takes place from the second Sunday of March to the first Sunday of November, when the time difference with Japan is 13 hours.
-During daylight saving, it is 8PM the previous day in San Jose when it is noon in Japan.
+In summer, almost all states use Daylight Saving Time (summertime) and the clocks move forward an hour.
+The time difference between Japan and San Jose becomes an hour shorter.
+Daylight Saving Time is from the second Sunday in March to the first Sunday in November.
+When traveling, be careful of the changes in the time difference.

 San Jose is located in the northern part of the State of California, and is about 45 minutes’ drive from San Francisco.
 The weather is almost identical to San Francisco.
 It is characterized by a Mediterranean climate with a cool summer and warm winter.
 In addition, there is little temperature difference between seasons.
 It is mostly sunny from spring to summer, with little rainfall.
 Despite the dry weather, it cools down at night even in summer, so it is essential to take a jacket with you if you are going outside.
 People with sensitive throats or skin may find the dry weather slightly uncomfortable.
 On the other hand, the winter is temperate, with a high level of rainfall from November to March.
 If you are visiting San Francisco during this season, rainwear is essential.